-During the senior year, students are required to complete the block field practicum.
-This is a supervised educational experience in a human service agency.
-Students are required to serve four (4) days per week in an agency setting and one (1) day per week in an on-campus seminar.
+During the senior year, students are required to complete the field practicum.
+The field practicum is a supervised educational experience in a human service agency or other similar organization.
+Students are required to serve two (2) days per week in an agency setting and one (1) day per week in an on-campus seminar over the course of the senior year (2 semesters).
 Students must successfully complete both SW 490 Field Instruction and SW 490S Field Instruction Seminar with a minimum grade of "C" to receive field practicum credit.